-Exhibits on the self-guided 90-minute tour utilize multimedia displays, including rare film footage and more than 350 photographs, to offer a look at Billy Graham’s historic evangelistic events, his use of radio, TV and films to reach out to millions of people around the world, meetings with presidents and other world leaders, and a fascinating glimpse into his personal life.
-Visitors can also see an exhibit on the Billy Graham Evangelistic Association—reflecting the global ongoing work and expansion of the ministry.
-The innovative, family-friendly Billy Graham Library also includes a restaurant, an archive for Graham’s personal papers and a tour of the Graham Family Homeplace where Graham lived for several years during his youth.
-More than 1.1 million people have visited the Library since it opened on June 5, 2007.
+Exhibits on the self-guided 90-minute tour utilize multimedia displays, including rare film footage and more than 350 photographs, to offer a look at Billy Graham's historic evangelistic events, his use of radio, TV and films to reach out to millions of people around the world, meetings with presidents and other world leaders, and a fascinating glimpse into his personal life.
+Visitors can also see an exhibit on the Billy Graham Evangelistic Association—reflecting the global, ongoing work and expansion of the ministry.
+The innovative, family-friendly Billy Graham Library also includes a restaurant, an archive for Graham's personal papers and a tour of the Graham Family Homeplace where Graham lived during his youth.
+More than 1.1 million people have visited the library since it opened on June 5, 2007.

 - 1 Billy Graham Parkway, Charlotte, NC 28201

 - Just 4 miles from the location of the farm where Billy Graham grew up

 - Free to the public

 - Hours of Operation:

 - Monday through Saturday, 9:30 a.m. – 5 p.m.

 - Closed Sunday

 - Visitors to the Billy Graham Library will experience exhibits, multimedia displays and films in a recreated dairy farm environment reminiscent of the Graham Dairy Farm of the 1920s.